URL (https://medicine.ouhsc.edu/Prospective-Students/Degree-Programs/Physician-Associate-Program)

 - Immunizations

-- Acknowledgement of Technical Standards
+- Meet the Technical Standards

 Physician Associate Program - Oklahoma City – Curriculum